 Outside of work, Lauren loves travelling with friends and family, reading and spending time with her animals.

-Administrator, Accounts and Systems
+Advisor, Accounts and Systems

 Victoria’s background is in providing reception duties and administrative support within the financial services industry.
 She is passionate about providing superb customer service and seamless support to the sector.